maxpfeffer/signature-recovery/README.md

 # signature-recovery

-This method is made to recover linear paths from their third order signature.
+This MATLAB-method is made to recover linear paths from their third order signature (see the article below).
 If you have a signature S and you want to recover the linear transformation of the axis path, you only have to enter the number of pieces m.
 You can generate a random S by

 Z = randn(d,m); <br>
 C = piecewise_lin_sign(m); <br>